oxheadalpha/teztnets/hangzhounet/README.md

 Our block 0 is alays `PtYuensgYBb3G3x1hLLbCmcav8ue8Kyd2khADcL5LsT5R1hcXex` which is the proto genesis of carthagenet.
 Instead, we should switch to using mainnet's genesis proto `proto_000_Ps9mPmXa`.
 We will do it first in dailynet/mondaynet and if it works, do I network this way.

+### Faucet should have a manual

+The faucet has no explanation whatsoever on how to use it.
+Fix this.